Last fact-checked: 26 February 2020

 Cash is accepted at all dental offices throughout Phuket, and most take debit and credit cards, as well as bank transfers.
 You can check the summary section of each clinic’s description on our website to see the specific payment methods for your chosen dentist.

 Modern hotels are generally wheelchair-accessible and it is possible to get around in wheelchair-friendly taxis.
-Sidewalks and pavements are not uniform and it can sometimes be problematical with uneven surfaces, obstructions and a lack of dropped kerbs proving to be challenging in a wheelchair.
+Sidewalks and pavements are not uniform and it can sometimes be problematic with uneven surfaces, obstructions and a lack of dropped kerbs proving to be challenging in a wheelchair.
 It may also be difficult getting in and out of shops with steps and narrow doorways or using the facilities at bars and restaurants.
-There are no hard and fast rules and generally, if you are in a wheelchair, you will have to adopt a ‘suck it and see’ approach.

 The Thai people are very helpful and are usually quick to offer assistance if required.
 Top dentists offer wheelchair assistance and help with transportation.